 The scheme allows companies to buy cycle schemes for their employees, enabling them to access commuter bikes and equipment at a fraction of the price.
 Payments are then taken tax-efficiently from their salary by their employer.
 Companies across all industries are doing it, from Teach First, to JPMorgan, to RyanAir, and its benefits extend beyond the money-saving incurred on the part of the employee.
 The scheme also helps to reduce pollution in urban areas, and promote cardiovascular exercise among those with largely sedentary office jobs.
 It’s a win-win all around.

-Food Perks at Work – Subsidising Lunches
+Food Perks at Work or at Home – Subsidising Lunches

 In addition to daily commuting costs, a large chunk of employees’ money is spent on food – particularly lunch at work.
 Averaging anywhere from £4-£10 per day, this kind of spending can really add up over time.
 Subsidising employee meals can save your employees a considerable amount of money, and time (no more popping out for 20min trying to find somewhere to eat!).